 THD is measured as a percentage of harmonic distortion at a single test frequency (typically 1 kHz).
 It is defined as the ratio of the sum of the powers of all harmonic components to the power of the fundamental frequency.

-Note that different manufacturers measure their headphones’ THD at varying signal and/or sound pressure levels and so it’s sometimes difficult to compare headphones in terms of their THD values.
+Note that different manufacturers measure their headphones' THD at different signal and/or sound pressure levels and so it's sometimes difficult to compare headphones in terms of their THD values.

-The maximum power of a headphone amplifier is the maximum electrical power the amp is capable of outputting to its connected headphones.
+The maximum power of a headphone amplifier is the maximum electrical power the amp can output to its connected headphones.
 It is measured in watts (more commonly in milliwatts).

-It’s important to note that the [load] impedance of the headphones is a factor in determining the power of the headphones and so, generally, manufacturers will give us multiple specifications for max power.
+It's important to note that the [load] impedance of the headphones is a factor in determining the power of the headphones.
+So, generally, manufacturers will give us multiple specifications for max power.

 Noise Floor / Signal-To-Noise Ratio

 Noise floor refers to the amount of noise the amplifier will add to the audio signal it sends to the headphones.
 Because headphone amps are active units that provide gain to their audio signals, they will all introduce some noise to the signal.